 The quoted margin is the additional amount that the issuer agrees to pay over the reference rate.
-For example, suppose the reference rate is 5-year Treasury Yield and the quoted margin is 0.5%, then the coupon rate would be –
+For example, suppose the reference rate is a 5-year Treasury Yield, and the quoted margin is 0.5%, then the coupon rate would be –

 Coupon Rate = 5-Year Treasury Yield + .05%

-So if 5-Year Treasury Yield is 7% then the coupon rate for this security will be 7.5%.
-Now if this coupon is revised every six months and after six months the 5-Year Treasury Yield is 6.5%, then the revised coupon rate will be 7%.
+So if the 5-Year Treasury Yield is 7%, then the coupon rate for this security will be 7.5%.
+Now, if this coupon is revised every six months and after six months, the 5-Year Treasury Yield is 6.5%, then the revised coupon rate will be 7%.

-The coupon rates of such floating-rate securities come with a floor and a cap, which means the rate cannot decrease below the floor and it cannot increase above the cap.
-Following our above example, suppose the bond comes with a floor of 5% and the cap of 10%.
-Therefore, if the 5-Year Treasury Yield becomes 4%, still the coupon rate will remain 5%, and if the 5-Year Treasury Yield increases to 12% yet the coupon rate will remain 10%.
+The coupon rates of such floating-rate securities come with a floor and a cap, which means the rate cannot decrease below the floor and cannot increase above the cap.
+Following our above example, suppose the bond comes with a floor of 5% and a cap of 10%.
+Therefore, if the 5-Year Treasury Yield becomes 4%, still the coupon rate will remain 5%, and if the 5-Year Treasury Yield increases to 12% yet, the coupon rate will remain 10%.

 Coupon Rate Vs. Yield to Maturity

-Many people get confused between coupon rate and yield to maturity, in reality, both are very different measures of returns.
-As discussed, coupon rate is a fairly straightforward rate that measures the percentage of interest rate that an investor will receive periodically from the bond issuer.
+Many people get confused between coupon rate and yield to maturity.
+In reality, both are very different measures of returns.
+As discussed, a coupon rate is a fairly straightforward rate that measures the percentage of interest rate that an investor will receive periodically from the bond issuer.
 However, the yield to maturity is slightly complicated.
-To understand yield to maturity we must be familiar with some characteristics of a bond as follows:
+To understand yield to maturity, we must be familiar with some characteristics of a bond as follows:

-- The market price of a bond can be on discount, on premium or at par with the face value of the bond
+- The market price of a bond can be at a discount, at a premium, or at par with the face value of the bond.

 Now let’s understand yield to maturity.
 Yield to maturity is the rate of interest that an investor gets if the bond is held till maturity.
-Breaking it down to little more easy language – if you buy a bond today and hold it until maturity, the return that you earn on that bond is yield to maturity.
-Calculation of yield to maturity takes into account the bonds market price, its coupon payments, and its face value.
+Breaking it down to a little more easy language – if you buy a bond today and hold it until maturity, the return that you earn on that bond is yield to maturity.
+Calculation of yield to maturity considers the bond’s market price, its coupon payments, and its face value.